Monks09/typing-app/README.md

 ## Features of the app

-- Elegant UI which is easy to use and pleasant to the UI
+- Nice and Elegant UI which is pleasant to the eyes as well as easy to interact with.

 - A timer to measure your typing speed and proficiency.